 - Advertising cost of sales (ACOS): how much you spend for every dollar you make, calculated via total spend divided by total sales.
 The lower your ACOS, the better.

-Knowing these metrics should help you analyze your performance for most book ads out there.
-Let’s go through your options.
+Knowing these metrics should help you understand and analyze your performance for most book ads out there.

 Amazon is the mecca of online books.
-Its Amazon Marketing Services (AMS) gets your content in front of visitors based on related products, keywords, and consumer interests.
+By using the Amazon Marketing Services (AMS) platform and running an advertisement for a book, you can get your content in front of visitors based on related products, keywords, and consumer interests.

 - Start with a budget as low as $5 a day.
-Each time someone clicks on your ad, your daily budget will cap the maximum spend.
-Raising your budget doesn’t always mean you’ll perform better.
+Every time your ad is clicked on, your daily budget will cap the maximum spend.
+Raising your budget doesn’t always mean your ad will perform better.
 That’s why you want to start with a low-cost test campaign.

-- Be patient with results.
-Amazon counts sales in a 14-day window, sometimes taking up to 90 days to get paid by Amazon for the sales made.
+- Be patient with book ad results.
+Amazon counts sales in a 14-day window, and it will take a minimum of 60 days–up to 90 days–to get paid by Amazon for the sales made.

-- Here’s a complete guide for running Amazon book ads.
+- Check out this complete guide to Amazon book ads.

-As I mentioned, Facebook is the #1 social media channel.
-Facebook ads can help create buzz with a small investment.
-You can set your budget for as low as $1 a day (perfect for testing).
-All it takes is targeting the right group and crafting your ads just right.
+Facebook is the #1 social media channel in the world.
+That’s an audience of almost 3 billion monthly users.
+Facebook ads can help create the buzz you need with a small investment, too.
+You can set your book advertisement budget for as low as $1 a day (perfect for testing).
+The key with Facebook advertising is targeting the right group of people and crafting your ads to appeal to your audience.

-- Use an image that captures the vibes of your book plus a 1-2 sentence hook.
+- Use an image that captures the vibes of your book along with a 1-2 sentence hook.
 Your copy should be concise and easy to read.
-And it should resonate with your target audience.
-Once people click, it’s up to your blurb to make the sale.
+It should resonate with your target audience as well.
+Once people click, it’s up to your ad copy to make the sale.

 - Engage with the comments.
 Responding to people not only bumps up the relevancy of your ad but lets people know you’re an actual human.

 - Get creative.
 Run a contest and run ads for that.
-Or promote a post about signing up for your newsletter/email list.
+Or promote a post about signing up for your newsletter and/or email list.

 - Check out this list of creative book campaign ideas.

-BookBub is a favorite for indie authors.
-It’s a “flexible marketing tool, offering authors and book marketers the opportunity to tailor their campaigns to reach custom audiences of readers for any title at any time.”
+BookBub is a favorite place for indie authors to advertise books.
+It allows authors and book marketers to tailor their book advertisement campaigns to reach custom audiences of readers.

-- Use a free or discounted book campaign to boost your sales.
+- Use a free or discounted book sale advertisement campaign to boost your sales.
 Your image should appeal to your target audience and emphasize your special price.

 - Use author targeting.
 It’s proven to have 61% higher click-through rates than targeting by category interests.